 Legal aid is not free and generally you will pay a small contribution to the cost of the legal work, depending on your income.
 The minimum contribution is \$75.
-If you own a house or other significant assets, Legal Aid might also put a caveat over your house.
+If you own a house or other significant assets, Legal Aid might also require you to have a charge agreement with them over your house.
 This means that when or if the house is sold, Legal Aid will take the money you owe to it out of the settlement funds.
 Legal Aid NSW has a Contributions Policy which sets out how it calculates a person's contributions and how it can enforce its repayment.

-Legal Aid NSW may require that you participate in a mediation called a Legal Aid Conference to try to resolve the dispute before a grant of aid is given to go to court.
-Legal Aid NSW should make an exception to this requirement if you have experienced domestic violence, there are serious concerns for the safety of a child, or an urgent recovery order for the return of a child is needed.
-A Legal Aid Conference is very beneficial because you can have your lawyer with you.
+Legal Aid NSW may require that you participate in a mediation called a Early Resolution Assistance Conference to try to resolve the dispute before a grant of aid is given to go to court.
+Legal Aid NSW should make an exception to this requirement if it is not safe for you to do so, there are serious concerns for the safety of a child, or an urgent recovery order for the return of a child is needed.
+An Early Resolution Assistance Conference is very beneficial because you can have your lawyer with you.